itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 ### Shell Integration

 The installation script adds a shell function to the user's shell configuration file (`.bashrc`, `.zshrc`, or `config.fish`) to make Cursor easily accessible from the command line.

+### Process Management

+The script includes robust process management to handle cases where:
+- Multiple Cursor processes are running
+- Background processes might not be visible to the user
+- Processes might be in different states (AppImage, mounted version, etc.)

+The process management features:
+1. Detect all running Cursor processes
+2. Offer the user the option to force-kill these processes
+3. Use a two-stage termination approach (SIGTERM followed by SIGKILL if needed)
+4. Verify that all processes have been terminated before proceeding

 ## Usage